 Google PSI runs a battery of tests against your page, and the number of these tests you pass determines your score.
 While these metrics are certainly not the be-all-and-end-all for determining how your store is performing, they are the ones that Shopify display.

 For comparison, here is an example of a page's speed score being calculated by Google PSI:

-And by contrast, here is the same webpage being tested by an independent speed checker:
+By contrast, here is the same webpage being tested by an independent speed checker: